-According to a Harvard Business Review study, most managers believe they’re coaching when they’re actually just telling their employees what to do.
-The same study states that managers often demonstrate a form of consulting, provide their employees with advice or a direct solution and assume this micromanaging approach is a legitimate coaching practice.
+According to a Harvard Business Review study, most managers or so-called leaders believe themselves coaching while in actual, they’re just narrating their employees “what to do”.
+The same study also stated that managers often demonstrate a form of consulting that provide their employees with advice or a direct solution, and assume this micromanaging approach as a legitimate coaching practice.

-Now it’s time for organisations and managers to understand what coaching is and why it is important.
+Now it’s time for organizations and managers to understand what coaching is and why it is important.

 Why Is It Essential to Have Coach-Like Managers?

-When leaders who are equipped with coaching skills conduct periodic coaching sessions, they analyse the strengths and weaknesses of team members in a much deeper way and act on areas needing development.
+When leaders who are equipped with coaching skills conduct periodic coaching sessions, they analyze the strengths and weaknesses of team members in a much deeper way and act on development-needed areas.
 This helps them to delegate tasks that align with their employees’ evolving skill sets, interests, and career goals.

-Transforming Managers into Coaches
+Transform Managers into Coaches and Effective Leaders

 So, What Is the Sustainable Solution?